(Tuners Supply Company)

 Post-WWI Hale hammers were different from all of the other types of antique hammers because they could be used to tackle just about any tuning or stringing scenario, while most other antique tuning hammers were good for performing a more specialized range of tasks.
 The structural integrity of the adjustable extension handle combined with the almost unlimited choices of heads and tips enabled the tuner to use it in almost any situation, from serious concert tuning and factory stringing, to quick and dirty remedial tuning on a spinet gone unserviced for 40 years.

 SOME HALE HISTORY

-Francis Hale (1853–1933) was a music student at Boston University when he submitted his patent application on February 26, 1884, for this tuning hammer.
+Francis Wayland Hale (1853–1933) was a Tuning Instructor at The New England Conservatory of Music, as well as a student finishing his studies for the Bachelor of Music (1884) at Boston University when he submitted his patent application on February 26, 1884, for this tuning hammer.

 A piece of history included in the 1935 Hale catalog: